obonaventure/cnp3/Missions/S4/tcp1.rst

 As the virtual machines run Linux, standard networking tools such as hping, tcpdump, netstats etc. are available as usual.

-Note that capturing network traces can be facilitated by using the `uml_dump` extension available here : http://kartoch.msi.unilim.fr/blog/?p=19 .
+Note that capturing network traces can be facilitated by using the `uml_dump` extension available at http://kartoch.msi.unilim.fr/blog/?p=19 .
 This extension is already installed in the Netkit installation on the student lab.
 In order to capture the traffic exchanged on a given 'virtual LAN', you simply need to issue the command `vdump <LAN name>` on the host.
 If you want to pipe the trace to wireshark, you can use `vdump A | wireshark -i - -k`

 In the lab provided in iCampus, you can find a simple Python_ client/server application that establishes TCP connections.
 Feel free to re-use this code to perform your analysis.

-To be provided by Virginie

 Questions